prabhakar619/doubt-class/README.md

 # doubt-class
-This is a folder for the doubt questions
+This is a folder contains doubt in FSD